Alex890567/Selenium-Guided-Project/README.md

 #### Summary
 This file contains a simple but crucial validation of the `add_two_numbers` function.
 The tests verify the correctness of the function for both small and large numbers, ensuring that it performs accurately under different conditions.

+### Testing Markers Configuration
+The .ini file is used to configure and provide descriptions for all the markers utilized in the testing files.
+These markers help in organizing, categorizing, and selectively running tests based on specific criteria.

+#### Purpose of the .ini File

+- **Define Markers**: Specifies and describes each marker used in the testing files.

+- **Improve Test Management**: Enhances the organization and readability of tests by providing clear descriptions.

+- **Selective Test Execution**: Allows running specific groups of tests based on the markers defined.